edwardmurphy/edwardmurphy.github.io-src/content/Book Reviews/go-ask-alice.md

 without even realizing that it's being chosen and why.
 The feeling of control when it's most elusive and temporary.
 The undying love of family who waits while the adventures need to be taken to their end.

-And the most important entries: those where the diarist remarks "if only I had someone to tell this too" or "I know I should tell Mom about this, I really want to."
+And the most important entries: those where the diarist remarks "if only I had someone to tell this to" or "I know I should tell Mom about this, I really want to."
 The razor's edge of getting help - wanting it, knowing it's right there, knowing exactly what you have to do to get it, knowing it takes only a SINGLE WORD for everything to get right again - A SINGLE WORD - and being completely unable to say a single word.
 The entire body poised to speak, yet some